SeppeStaelens/White_Dwarf_AGWB/README.md

 - `data`: contains the results of the population synthesis and the z_at_age.txt file.
 - `doc`: contains documentation in html and pdf format.
 - `output`: contains Figures and GWBs folders, where the latter stores the GWBs and the contributions to the different bins.
-- `post_proc`: contains Jupyter Notebooks to process the data.
+- `post_proc`: contains a Jupyter Notebook with some examples of how to process the data.
 - `references`: contain the two Master's Theses as PDF files.
 - `src`: contains the main scripts.